arkq/bluez-alsa/doc/bluealsa.8.rst

 --a2dp-force-audio-cd
     Force 44.1 kHz sampling frequency for A2DP profile.
-    Some bluetooth devices can handle streams sampled at either 48kHz or 44.1kHz, in which case they normally default to using 48kHz.
+    Some Bluetooth devices can handle streams sampled at either 48kHz or 44.1kHz, in which case they normally default to using 48kHz.
     With this option, **bluealsa** will request such a device uses only 44.1 kHz sample rate.